 For the 2018/2019 ACF CONNECT program we are partnering with the GRAMMY-winning vocal project Roomful of Teeth, dedicated to reimagining the expressive potential of the human voice.
 The ensemble has been hailed as “rigorously venturesome and thrillingly inventive” by The Nation and “Fiercely beautiful and bravely, utterly exposed.” by NPR.

-Three selected composers who will represent diverse periods of an artistic life will have an opportunity to work with the ensemble over 16 months, culminating in a performance at the Massachusetts Museum of Contemporary Art (MASS MoCA) in August 2019 during Roomful of Teeth’s 10th anniversary celebration.
+Three selected composers who will represent diverse periods of an artistic life will have an opportunity to work with the ensemble over 13 months, culminating in a performance in Chicago during Fall 2020 as part of the AACM’s 55th anniversary season.
 Selected composers will meet with industry leaders, new music professionals, and network with other composers and performers to create even more opportunities.

 The American Composers Forum encourages applicants from the full range of musical styles, and is committed to supporting a diverse pool of artists whose work demonstrates strong artistic merit.
 Accordingly, awards for our programs will represent, as far as possible, artists and projects that are diverse in genre, gender, race, ethnicity and geography.

 Three composers from the total applicant pool will be selected to participate in this highly engaging program.
-Each composer will receive a $7,500 commission to write a piece for Roomful of Teeth which will be work-shopped and performed by the ensemble in August 2019.
-Selected composers must be available in August 13 – 15, 2018 (August 12th & August 16th, 2018 are travel days) for introductory meetings to start working with Roomful of Teeth and August 2019 for workshops, rehearsals, and premiere performance.
+Each composer will receive a $7,500 commission to write a piece for the Great Black Music Ensemble which will be work-shopped and performed by the ensemble in the Fall of 2020.
+Selected composers must be available in September 3 – 8, 2019 (Tuesday, September 3 & Sunday, September 8, 2019 are travel days) for introductory meetings to start working with AACM’s Great Black Music Ensemble and in Fall 2020 (Specific dates for Fall 2020 TBD) for workshops, rehearsals, and premiere performance.

 COMPETITION DETAILS AND SCHEDULE: